goran-mahovlic/had2019-playground/projects/bootloader/README.md

 written.

-Current version of "openFPGALoader" will silently remove write protection, overwrite bootloader and leave FLASH chip unprotected.
+Current version of "openFPGALoader" will silently remove non-OTP write protection, overwrite bootloader and leave FLASH chip unprotected.

+Generally ISSI FLASH should be always safe and reversible.
+For Winbond users must be careful, because protection can be also based on non-reversible OTP status register lock bit and in that case, there is no known way to remove protection.

 # FLASH the multiboot image